parasagrawal71/Web-and-Mobile-App-Development-HandBook/Git/Branching Convention that I follow.md

 __Branching Model that I follow:-__
 * The main branches:-
+	- master
-	- master(protected, I can only commit & push in this branch and I can only merge any branch into master)
+		- protected, Noone can commit & push in master even I cannot commit.
+Only Merging of any branch into master is possible.
+		- Merge only develop to master, for convention sake.
+Release and Hotfix branch can be merged into master.
+		- I can only directly merge any branch into master and Others have to raise a PR, that I will approve after reviewing.
+	- develop
-	- develop(protected, I can only commit & push in this branch and I can only merge any branch into develop after review)
+		- protected, Noone can commit & push in develop even I cannot commit.
+Only Merging of any branch into develop is possible.
+		- I can only directly merge any branch into develop and Others have to raise a PR, that I will approve after reviewing.

 * Supporting branches:-
 	- Feature branches